bensmrs/gendarme/README.md

 ## Advanced information

-The information provided here is for the advanced user wanting to extend `Marshal`.
+The information provided here is for the advanced user wanting to extend `Gendarme`.
 This section does not go into much detail, and the author invites the curious reader to consult the source code.

 ### Writing a new encoder